w3c/wot-usecases/README.md

 ## Contributing

-Please document new use cases in the [CONTRIBUTIONS](CONTRIBUTIONS) directory adopting the template [use-case-template.md](CONTRIBUTIONS/use-case-template.md).
+Please document new *use cases* in the [USE-CASES](USE-CASES) directory adopting the template [use-case-template.md](USE-CASES/use-case-template.md) or [use-case-template.html](USE-CASES/use-case-template.html).

+Please describe new *requirements* in the [REQUIREMENTS](REQUIREMENTS) directory using the template [requirements-template.md](REQUIREMENTS/requirements.md) or [requirements-template.html](REQUIREMENTS/requirements.html).

+Please put all other contributions in the [CONTRIBUTIONS](CONTRIBUTIONS) directory using an open file format, e.g.text, markdown, html, svg.

 To make direct changes to the IG document, please provide pull-requests to the html file, see [github help](https://help.github.com/articles/using-pull-requests/).